-A student who was removed from practice or competition because of a suspected concussion shall be allowed to return only after all statutory prerequisites are completed, including without limitation, the school's return-to-play and return-to-learn protocols.
-The school has a principal-appointed or approved concussion oversight team composed of at least one person who is not a coach.
+Students are removed immediately from practice or competition if any statute-specified person believes the student has sustained a concussion.
+A student who was removed from practice or competition because of a suspected concussion shall be allowed to return only after all statutory prerequisites are completed, including without limitation, signing the post-concussion consent form and the school's return-to-play and return-to-learn protocols.
+The school has a principal-appointed or approved concussion oversight team composed of at least one person who is not a coach, and administration or their designee must supervise the individual appointed to implement the return-to-play return-to-learn protocol.